CreeperGaming111/SCP-SL-English-Custom-Translation-File/README.md

 4. Open translations.
 5. Drag the unzipped folder.
 6. Open the game.
-7. Go to settings interface and change interface languege to English 1
+7. Go to settings interface and change interface language to English 1
 8. Restart the game and it should be done.
 Have fun playing. 🙂

-For contact Discord: yt_creepergaming111 (Distroy)
+For contact Discord: distroy__ (Distroy)